stevenrskelton/build-action-file-receiver/README.md

 ## User Permissions

-This application doesn't manage user permissions.
-It validates all PUT requests for:
+This application doesn't manage user permissions or security.
+It relies on GitHub auth tokens, and requires that:

 - auth token is in HTTP request headers, and
 - auth token has access to read GitHub Packages.

-Since your GitHub Packages is for a private repo, this token is all the security you need.
+Since your GitHub Packages is a private repo, the auth token is secure.
-All requests without a valid token, or for repos not explicitly allowed will be rejected.
+All requests without a valid token, or for repos not explicitly allowed by startup parameter will be rejected.

-*Do not use this for public repos, download the files directly from GitHub Packages.*
+*Do not use this for public repos.* It's not needed, download the files directly from GitHub Packages.

 ## SBT Tasks

-This is a server which accepts file uploads, use these SBT tasks to upload:
+Use these SBT tasks to initiate a file upload:

 - `publishToGitHubPackages`: uploads to GitHub Packages (Maven)
 - `uploadByPut`: uploads to this server (HTTP PUT)